Sally: Excuse me? Given away? Like an object? As in, "free girl with every large fries"?

 Tommy: Hey, there are free girls?
 Can I go?

 Harry: Fries?
 Can I go?

-In Western weddings, the bride's father walks her down the aisle to the altar where the vows are exchanged, a holdover from the days of Arranged Marriage.
-Nowadays, it's a symbol of endearment towards the most important man in her life before the groom came into the picture, and he "gives her away" to the groom.
-If her father is dead, unavailable, or didn't fill that role in her life, then her brother, uncle, close friend, or mentor figure are popular choices to stand in his place.
+In Western weddings, the bride's father walks her down the aisle to the altar where the vows are exchanged, a holdover from the days of Arranged Marriage where he would formally offer her to the groom.
+Nowadays, it's a show of endearment towards the most important man in her life before the groom came into the picture, and Daddy is "giving away" his little girl.
+If her father is dead, unavailable, or didn't fill that role in her life, then she might have her mother, brother, uncle, close friend, or mentor figure stand in his place.
 It could also be her son if the bride is older.

 Because this is a ubiquitous part of Western weddings, only list examples where something notable happens between the bride and her father before or during the walk, or if someone other than her father does the honor, or even examples where the groom is given away!

 - When Reed and Sue Richards got married, her brother Johnny walked her down the aisle, since their parents are dead.
 This happens in The Movie as well, following a truly touching moment between the siblings.

 - When Donna Troy gets married, she has her closest friend Dick Grayson walk her down the aisle, as she doesn't have a father.

 - In Superman: The Wedding Album, this is one of a number of traditions Lois has a problem with, and her insistence that no-one is "giving" her to anyone is one of a number of reasons Sam Lane nearly doesn't attend.
 She and Clark walk down the aisle together.

 - One Garfield comic features Jon surprised (and angry) to see a mouse wedding occurring in his living room, but he officially draws the line when he sees that Garfield is the one giving away the bride.